Million Dollar Life Insurance Policy

 However, the million dollar policy won’t cost 10 times more even though it’s 10 times larger.
 This can help justify buying a larger policy: You’d get more coverage for your money.

 And, as I said above, your policy type will make a huge difference.
-Term is a lot more affordable for most people, especially younger and healthier applicants.
+Finding the best term life insurance policy for you makes it more affordable for most people, especially younger and healthier applicants.
+Older applicants often need types of life insurance that do not offer a million dollars or more in coverage.

 As you can already tell, insurers worry a lot about risk.
 There’s an entire profession — insurance underwriting — dedicated to assessing the risk your policy would present.